Sarah-Bue/knit-space/TESTING.md

 | Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass |
 | Samsung Galaxy S23 | No issues with appearance, responsiveness, or functionality. | Pass |

-**Note**: When viewing *My POsts* on mobile and tablet devices, the dropdown button overlaps the post title for longer titles.
+**Note**: When viewing *My Posts* on mobile and tablet devices, the dropdown button overlaps the post title for longer titles.
 However, this has no impact on the functionality.

 ### Browser Compatibility